skrysmanski/devlog/content/articles/sqlite/performance.md

 draft: true
 ---

-I'm currently working on a [[https://bitbucket.org/mayastudios/sqlite.net|cross-platform SQLite .NET wrapper]].
+I'm currently working on a [cross-platform SQLite .NET wrapper](https://bitbucket.org/mayastudios/sqlite.net).
 At the moment it's not really thread-safe.
 So, I was looking for ways of making it thread-safe.

 Basically, there are two ways to do this: